-As a response to reduced ridership during the COVID-19 pandemic, in September 2020 Durham Region Transit restructured its transit network to offer frequent scheduled service on major corridors and supplement access to transit in areas beyond walking distance with on-demand transit.
-Although it was already providing an ODT service for some rural areas before the pandemic, this new initiative expanded the ODT service to serve urban zones primarily across the municipalities of Ajax, Clarington, Oshawa, Pickering, and Whitby.
-In September 2021, the ODT service was further leveraged to expand availability of transit service to

-24 hours, 365 days per year, within the urban boundary.
-Durham Region Transit's ODT service operates in multiple communities to provide residents with mobility options.
-The on-demand transit service connects to bus routes and GO Transit services within the area.
-The app-based booking system allows customers to access real-time trip updates and notifications and can add the number of riders, accessibility requirements, and desired arrival or departure time.
-Customers can also connect with booking agents to arrange for travel.
-To ensure equity to scheduled service wait times, DRT deploys vehicles to ensure the time between a customer requesting a demand response trip and pick up, achieves the following objectives: Urban areas: Customers will not wait more than 30 minutes for a pick up, with an average overall wait time less than 15 minutes; Rural areas: Customers will not wait more than 45 minutes for a pick up, with an average overall wait time less than 20 minutes.
-Customers are picked up by shared vans or sedans.
-Durham Region Transit updated its service guidelines in Summer 2021 to incorporate the ODT service model.
-As ridership recovers, new scheduled services are launched as they meet ridership productivity and service frequency guidelines, as has been done in areas of Pickering, Ajax, and Clarington.
+As a response to reduced ridership during the COVID-19 pandemic, in September 2020 Durham Region Transit replaced 25 of its local bus routes with on-demand transit services.
+Although it was already providing an ODT service for some rural areas before the pandemic, this new initiative expanded the ODT service to serve urban zones primarily across Ajax, Clarington, Pickering, and Whitby.
+Durham Region Transit's ODT service operates in multiple communities to provide residents with on-demand transit options.
+The transit system increased fixed-route service on its busiest transit corridors to complement the ODT service.
+The on-demand transit service connects to bus routes and GO Transit services within the area (Durham Region Transit 2021).
+The app-based booking system allows riders to access real-time trip updates and notifications and can add the number of riders, accessibility requirements, and desired arrival or departure time (Durham Region Transit, n.d.).
+Riders can book their trips at least 15 minutes in advance through two applications, one for trip planning and one for requesting a pick-up.
+Riders are then picked up by either full-size transit buses or shared vans/sedans.
+As ridership recovers, Durham Region Transit will reactivate selected local routes as required as was done in Bowmanville in April 2022.
+The ODT service encourages route deviations and ridesharing.

-Date of Service 2020 Type of Service Local zonal service with regional connections Size of Service Area On-demand transit zones within a 2,525 square kilometres service area Vehicle Fleet Vans, Sedans Average Trips/Passengers per Service Hour N/A Average Cost per Service Hour N/A Operating Model Hybrid - Transit System and Third-Party Operating Model: Operated by Durham Region Transit and partnerships with local taxi services with software from Spare Labs.
+Date of Service 2020 Type of Service Local zonal service with regional connections Size of Service Area On-demand transit zones within a 2,525 square kilometres service area Vehicle Fleet Transit buses, Vans, Sedans Average Trips/Passengers per Service Hour N/A Average Cost per Service Hour N/A Operating Model Hybrid - Transit System and Third-Party Operating Model: Operated by Durham Region Transit and partnerships with local taxi services with software from Spare Labs